Fill the textbox with actualised* gene symbol (at least 2 characters must be entered)

 When the number of events is 10 or over, robustness of the result is considered strong.

 curves permit to visualize results in a different way.
-Pool's patients are split into two groups
+Pool's patients are split into groups according to the chosen criterion,

 are displayed along time of follow-up.
 In order to minimize unreliability at the end of the curve,